anthonynsimon/usewebhook-cli/README.md

 # UseWebhook CLI

-[UseWebhook](https://usewebhook.com) let's you capture and inspect webhooks from your browser.
-You can forward requests to localhost, or replay them from history.
+[UseWebhook](https://usewebhook.com/) let's you capture and inspect webhooks from your browser.
+You can forward incoming webhooks to localhost, or replay from history.

-- ⚡️ Receive webhooks without deploying a server
+- ⚡️ Receive webhooks without a server
 - 🔍 Inspect and diff incoming requests
-- 👨‍💻 Forward to localhost, or replay from webhook history
+- 👨‍💻 Forward to localhost, or replay from history
 - ✅ Debug webhooks from Stripe, Paddle, Slack, or anywhere else

 It's free to use - no sign up required.
-Just send requests to your unique webhook URL.
+Just send requests to [your unique webhook URL](https://usewebhook.com/).

 ## Installation